xzzhang2/xzzhang2.github.io/pages/tutorials.md

 description: Xinzhi Zhang's workshops, talks, and tutorials
 ---

 I have organized several events, workshops, and seminars on the application of media data analytics, storytelling, society well-being, and digital media.
+In terms of knowledge transfer, I have contributed to several professional news media as a commentator.

 ---

+### 1. keynote speeches and workshop speakers

 - Jan 2021.
 Workshop participant.
 "Digital Media as Data and Methods".
 The Chinese University of Hong Kong Communication Visiting Scholar Program 2021.
 [Event page](http://www.com.cuhk.edu.hk/en-GB/research-m/visiting-scholar-programme/15-research-tc/1452-visiting-scholar-program-2021-tc).